 In 1997, NASA launched the Cassini-Huygens spacecraft to explore and photograph the mysterious planet Saturn.
-And now, 20 years later, NASA has released high-resolution photos of exactly what the unmanned spaceship was able to see.
+And 20 years later, NASA released high-resolution photos of exactly what the unmanned spaceship was able to see.

 This is a storm off the top of Saturn's north pole.
 Researchers estimate the storm is 1,250 miles across.